 Curcumin is an anti-inflammatory component found in the spice turmeric.
 In Ayurvedic medicine which originated in India, turmeric has a long history of use as a medicine for pain and inflammation.
 But the spice doesn’t pack the punch of curcumin supplements.
 Take 300 milligrams three times a day of a supplement standardized to contain 95% curcumin.

 - To treat bursitis and tendinitis, try curcumin.
 It is the active ingredient in turmeric, an Indian spice that’s a key ingredient in curry.
-While turmeric has a venerable reputation as an anti-inflammatory and pain-relieving agent, it seems to be curcumin that does the real work – inhibiting the synthesis of prostaglandins, which are hormone like compounds in the body involved in transmission of pain signals.
+While turmeric boasts a venerable reputation as an anti-inflammatory and pain-relieving agent, it appears that curcumin is the real worker, inhibiting the synthesis of prostaglandins, hormone-like compounds in the body involved in the transmission of pain signals.
 Take 400 to 500 milligrams of the extract three times a day.

 - For phlebitis, curcumin (400-600 mg a day) is prescribed with bromelain and anticoagulants.
 Once the clot is dissolved, the patient is asked to continue bromelain and curcumin up to three months.